Blanchette Memorial Bridge: History

 In 1979, a second span was opened due to the fact that the two laned configuration had become obsolete.
 The bridge was then named for French Canadian fur trader and hunter Louis Blanchette, who founded St. Charles as a post along the Missouri River; the village was the first European settlement along this waterway.

-Major rebuilding of the westbound span was planned MoDot starting in the late 2000s.
+Major rebuilding of the westbound span was planned by the Missouri Department of Transportation starting in the late 2000s.
 The project started with the closure of the westbound span on November 4, 2012.
 During the closure, westbound traffic was diverted to the freeway's east side, for three narrow lanes in each direction.
 The westbound bridge's old superstructure was demolished in two explosions, with the first taking place on November 18, 2012.
 The second and final blast was on December 4, 2012.
 Construction of the replacement superstructure started in spring 2013, and the bridge reopened more than two months ahead of schedule in August 2013.
 The entire project was completed in 2014.

 In spring 2020, a repair project began on both bridges, with rehabilitation of the westbound span being completed in fall 2020 and the eastbound bridge in 2022.